 - In a saucepan, heat coconut oil, coconut sugar, maple syrup, and vanilla until boiling (about 3-4 minutes), stirring consistently.

-- Once boiling, constantly stir and let bubble for one minute and then turn off heat.
+- Once boiling, constantly stir and let bubble for two minutes and then turn off heat.
 Cooking longer will result in burnt sugar, but sugar should be starting to thicken.

 - Stir in almond milk and pecans.